howerj/libforth/README.md

 * Documentation of my own.
 * Dump registers on error for debugging.
 * Experiment with hashing words instead of using names.
+* 32-bit version instead of 16-bit, and with variable length allocation on init.

 [FORTH]: https://en.wikipedia.org/wiki/Forth_%28programming_language%29
 [IOCCC]: http://ioccc.org/winners.html